 The MVX was described as follows...

-In order to be in the same window frame as the Fender Stratocaster, the MVX pickups were specially designed to replicate single coil tones aswell as Gibson's characteristic humbucker tones.
+In order to offer the same tones as the Fender Stratocaster and the Gibson Les Paul, the MVX pickups were specially designed to replicate single coil tones aswell as Gibson's characteristic humbucker tones.
 Likewise, the controls were arranged to be more familiar to a Strat-player: i.e. five-way blade pickup selector switch with only master volume and tone controls.
+For a detailed description of the controls, see page 16 of the Gibson Victory MV owners manual.

 The MVX was a superb guitar: a Victory, both in name and features, though another defeat for Gibson in terms of sales.
 They were simply too new, and too expensive, and even today are somewhat overlooked in favour of the omnipresent Les Paul.
 At launch they were priced $929 - between the Les Paul Deluxe ($899) and Standard ($999).
 A great player, and a future collectable.
 If you get a chance to buy a Victory MVX, snap it up!